dma61/VBPUOdsk/README.md

 # VBPUOdsk

+Please "Watch" this project when you are using it => click the watch-button on the "<> Code" page.

 Let op:
 - De inhoudelijke documentatie is/wordt vooralsnog via mail verpreid onder de belanghebbenden.
 - Verbandscontroles zijn nog niet volledig.
 Ook de voorbeelden zullen nog worden uitgebreid.